HenryDashwood/hakyll-website/things/books.md

 ## 2022

+Two Hundred Years of Muddling Through - Duncan Weldon

+Intelligence: All That Matters - Stuart Ritchie

+Love's Labour's Lost - William Shakespeare

+The Two Gentlemen of Verona - William Shakespeare

+1867 & all that - Christopher Dummitt

 The Adventures of Roderick Random - Tobias Smollett

 The Debatable Land: The Lost World Between Scotland and England - Graham Robb